openwdl/wdl/SPEC.md

 * Allowed type: `object`

-Provides input-specific hints in the form of a meta object.
+Provides input-specific hints in the form of an object.
 Each key within this hint should refer to an actual input defined for the current task.
 A key may also refer to a specific member of a struct/object input.

 <details>
 <summary>